pranjal-y4/coolattin-estate-explorer/README.md

 # Coolattin Estate Records Explorer

+youtube -
+app -
+do let me know what you think about this -

 An interactive web application for exploring historical records from the **Coolattin Estate** in County Wicklow, Ireland (mid-19th century).
 Built as a Masters Dissertation project.

 The application integrates tenancy, eviction, emigration, and census data from the [Virtual Record Treasury of Ireland (VRTI)](https://virtualtreasury.ie/) Knowledge Graph into a unified interface with an interactive map, analytics dashboards, and a natural-language Q&A system backed by an LLM.